Ridley Scott: 1980s: Blade Runner and other films

 After a year working on the film adaptation of Dune, and following the sudden death of his brother Frank, Scott signed to direct the film version of Philip K. Dick's novel Do Androids Dream of Electric Sheep?
-Re-titled Blade Runner and starring Harrison Ford, the film was a commercial disappointment in theaters in 1982, and was criticised by Pauline Kael in the New Yorker who wrote "...Scott doesn't seem to have a grasp of how to use words as part of the way a movie moves.
+Re-titled Blade Runner and starring Harrison Ford, the film was a commercial disappointment in theatres in 1982, and was criticised by Pauline Kael in The New Yorker who wrote "...Scott doesn't seem to have a grasp of how to use words as part of the way a movie moves.
 "Blade Runner" is a suspenseless thriller; it appears to be a victim of its own imaginative use of hardware and miniatures and mattes.
 At some point, Scott and the others must have decided that the story was unimportant; maybe the booming, lewd and sultry score by Chariots-for-Hire Vangelis that seems to come out of the smoke convinced them that the audience would be moved even if vital parts of the story were trimmed."

 In response to the review, Scott said: "...It was four pages of destruction.
 I never met her.
 I was so offended.
 I framed those pages and they've been in my office for 30 years to remind me there's only one critic that counts and that's you.
 I haven't read critiques ever since.
 Because if it's a good one, you can get a swollen head and forget yourself.
 And if it's a bad one, you're so depressed that it's debilitating."
 The movie is now widely regarded as a classic.
 In 1991, Scott's notes were used by Warner Bros. to create a rushed director's cut which removed the main character's voiceover and made a number of other small changes, including to the ending.
 Later Scott personally supervised a digital restoration of Blade Runner and approved what was called The Final Cut.
-This version was released in Los Angeles, New York City and Toronto cinemas on 5 October 2007, and as an elaborate DVD release in December 2007.
+This version was released in Los Angeles, New York City, and Toronto cinemas on 5 October 2007, and as an elaborate DVD release in December 2007.